 Refresh Sponges and Cloths: Sponges and cloths get grimy and grow bacteria on them after each and every use.
 You can clean your sponges and cloths by soaking them in a bowl of rubbing alcohol for 10 minutes.
 After the soak, simply rinse them out and use them right away.
 A great tip you should follow is to either microwave your sponge for 3 minutes before you wash your daily dishes or spray your cloths and sponges with rubbing alcohol before each use.

 Clean Sinks and Chrome: Just like stainless steel, chrome products and sinks often get stained and worn out looking, especially in the kitchens which we use daily.
 Spray your rubbing alcohol into your sink after cleaning to disinfect it and shine it up.
 You can buff it out with a microfiber cloth to make the chrome finishes shine if you like.
+You can use this trick to clean your boat as well.

 Remove Hair Spray from Mirrors and Tiles: Hairspray can get everywhere, and it leaves a stain on walls, mirrors and tiles too!
 Simply add some rubbing alcohol to a cloth and wipe away the mess to reveal spotless mirrors, tiles and walls.